Overview

 - Teaching Arrangements

-PSME455 is based at the University of Otago, Wellington campus and is taught by the Department of Psychological Medicine.
-Teaching is delivered through online lectures and over two 2½ day in person block courses.
+The PSME455 course is taught by staff from the Department of Psychological Medicine, University of Otago, Wellington campus.
+Teaching is delivered via online lectures and two 2½ day in person blocks in March and July.

-Block courses include lectures, demonstrations and practica in which students will practice EMDR therapy in pairs working on personal experiences.
-Attendance at the block courses and final viva voce is compulsory for all participants.
+Block course teaching includes lectures, demonstrations and practica in which students will practice EMDR therapy in pairs working on personal experiences.

 - Textbooks